Learning NextJS

 performance.

-If you are using layout="intrinsic"
+If you are using layout="intrinsic" or layout="fixed", then sizes is

 not needed because the upper bound width is constrained already.